-AICL operates via MGA partners in the UK (and previously Irish) motor markets with a small book of legal expenses business.
+AICL operates via MGA partners in the UK (and previously Irish) motor markets with a small book of legal expenses business and pet business.
 This business line is highly competitive and insurance companies have in the past struggled to achieve their target margin.
 Furthermore, the motor industry is materially exposed to regulatory, legislative and fiscal changes, economic factors, as well as policyholder behaviour and the actions of key service providers, such as claimant lawyers and claims management companies.
+Additionally, inflationary pressures in the U.K. during 2022 and in 2023 have seen significant increases in motor rates.
 These factors can lead to significant fluctuations in results.